 Stephen Ware is the author of two books, more than 30 law review articles and many other publications.
 His writings have been cited by the Supreme Court of the United States and in at least 20 other federal and state cases.
 Ware's scholarly interests include judicial selection, alternative dispute resolution (arbitration, mediation, negotiation), commercial law (including bankruptcy), and private law generally.
 A versatile teacher, he has taught at six law schools, including Samford University's Cumberland School of Law, where he was a faculty member for 10 years before joining KU in 2003.

 Ware has testified before the United States Senate and House of Representatives, state legislatures and, as an expert witness, in court.
 He is a frequent speaker at academic conferences, continuing legal education programs and other events.
 He has appeared on several television and radio stations and been quoted in The New York Times, The Wall Street Journal in 2000 and 2007, USA Today, Financial Times, National Law Journal and many other news outlets.
-He is a member of the American Law Institute (ALI) and an arbitrator for the American Arbitration Association.
+He is an elected member of the American Law Institute (ALI) and an arbitrator for the American Arbitration Association.

 Elizabeth Kronk Warner joined the KU Law faculty in June 2012.
 Prior to her arrival at KU, Warner served on the law faculties at Texas Tech University and the University of Montana.
 In 2010, Warner was selected to serve as an Environmental Justice Young Fellow through the Woodrow Wilson International Center for Scholars and U.S.-China Partnership for Environmental Law at Vermont Law School.
 In addition to teaching, Warner serves as an appellate judge for the Sault Ste.
 Marie Tribe of Chippewa Indians Court of Appeals in Michigan.
 Before entering academia, Warner practiced environmental, Indian, and energy law as an associate in the Washington, D.C., offices of Latham & Watkins LLP and Troutman Sanders LLP.
 Warner previously served as chair of the Federal Bar Association Indian Law Section and was elected to the Association’s national board of directors in 2011.
 She received her J.D. from the University of Michigan Law School and a B.S. from Cornell University.
 Warner is a member of the Sault Ste.
 Marie Tribe of Chippewa Indians.